About Our Hospital

 Why does it cost so much to provide veterinary care for my pet?

 Thanks to advances in veterinary medicine, pets are living longer, which means you may be spending more over the lifetime of your pet.
 However, in general, the annual cost of caring for a pet hasn’t increased much over the past several decades.
 (Consider how much the costs of many professional services, such as human healthcare, have risen over that same period!)
-Certain advanced procedures may come at a higher cost, but as the owner, you decide what care you want to provide your pet.
+Specific advanced procedures may come at a higher price, but as the owner, you decide what care you want to provide to your pet.